Fiat Chrysler asks judge to deny GM request to reopen racketeering case

 In its latest filing, FCA said that as it operates facilities in Italy and more than 40 other countries, the existence of foreign bank accounts is "unremarkable, and certainly not illegal."

-In a statement, FCA said "GM's proposed amended complaint is the latest example of the lengths it is prepared to go to, attacking a competitor that is winning in the marketplace with yet more baseless accusations."

-After the filing, GM said that it intends to uncover "the full extent of harm the FCA bribery scheme caused GM."
+After FCA's filing, GM said it intends to uncover "the full extent of harm the FCA bribery scheme caused GM."

-"GM stands behind its pleading," the automaker said in a statement.
-"FCA's corruption of the collective bargaining process remains undeniable."
+"FCA's corruption of the collective bargaining process remains undeniable," the automaker said in a statement.

 FCA is due to merge with France's PSA PEUP.PA by the first quarter of 2021.